tidyverse/tidyverse.org/content/blog/scales-1-4-0/index.md

 </div>

-This blog post will give an overview of the 1.4.0 release, which has some nifty upgrades for working with colours.
+This blog post will give an overview of the 1.4.0 release, which has some nifty upgrades for working with colours and labels.

 You can see a full list of changes in the [release notes](https://scales.r-lib.org/news/index.html)